Hiking the Algarve | Fishermen’s Trail Part 2

 Day 4: Total distance, 15 miles

-Day four technically completed the Fishermen’s Trail but we had planned one more day of hiking before our holiday in Sagres.
+Day four of hiking the Algarve technically completed the Fishermen’s Trail but we had planned one more day of hiking before our holiday in Sagres.

 This day is a bit of a blur.
 We woke up to a gray sky with heavy rain clouds.
 We slowly ate our breakfast at Casa Dorita, packed up for the last time, zipped up our rain gear and took off.
 The trail markers continued along the coast for some time before we reached an edge.
 We cut inland and followed a few different dirt paths and paved roads until Rogil.